-Groundwater meets more than one fourth of CHWD's water supply needs during a normal year, and even more during drought periods.
+Groundwater is an important component of CHWD's water supply during a normal year, and even more during drought periods.

-The District has four active wells and two wells in reserve, and is planning to construct two additional wells to better meet the demands of our customers.
+The District has four active wells and two wells in reserve, and is planning to develop two additional wells to better meet the demands of our customers.
 The new wells will be the first wells equipped with Aquifer Storage and Recovery (ASR) technology that allows excess surface water in wet years to be injected into the ground and stored, and later extracted in dry periods to meet the water supply needs of CHWD's customers.

-Through our commitment to advocate on your behalf with regional, State, and Federal interests, CHWD has secured \$1.6 million in Federal and State grant funding for its groundwater expansion program.
+Through our commitment to advocate on your behalf with regional, State, and Federal interests, CHWD has secured \$3.1 million in Federal and State grant funding for its groundwater expansion program.
 These high-capacity groundwater wells will be capable of delivering more than 1,000 gallons of drinking water per minute each.
 There are very few opportunities for non-ratepayer funding, and CHWD continues to be aggressive in identifying and applying for grants and other non-ratepayer funding opportunities.

 The District became fully metered in December 2006 and began metered billing in January 2008 as a result of Federal and State regulations.
-CHWD's first generation of meters will soon approach the end of their lifespans.
+CHWD's first generation of meters will soon approach the end of their lifespan.

-Under CHWD's leadership, a consortium of 12 local agencies recently completed a study to review new meter technologies and determine the best path forward for water meter testing and replacements.
-Since then, CHWD completed a pilot program to test out new technology, and is working toward developing a meter testing program to better inform future meter purchasing decisions.
-Whenever possible, CHWD will partner with other water providers to reduce costs for the replacement of aging water meters.
+Under CHWD's leadership, a group of 12 local agencies completed a study to review new meter technologies and determine the best path forward for water meter testing and replacements.
+CHWD completed a pilot program to test out new technology, and is working toward developing a meter testing program to better inform future meter purchasing decisions.
+CHWD is continuing its work with regional partners to strategically plan cost-effective purchases and contracts.

 The new generation of meters is anticipated to provide real-time measurements of water usage, allow on-demand tracking, and easier detection of small leaks to improve water efficiency.
+CHWD will keep customers informed as this project moves forward.
+Stay tuned!